OanaBiancaTuca/OrderAppProject/FeedbackService/README.md

 ````

 ###### After verifying that both services have sent a response message with 'accepted', an email will be sent to the user.

+##### Feedback Service Configuration
+**KafkaErrorHandler**
+- The KafkaErrorHandler class defines a custom error handler for handling exceptions that occur during message consumption by the Kafka listener in the Feedback Service.
+Methods:
+- handleOtherException: Handles exceptions other than deserialization exceptions, seeking to the next offset and committing the offset.
+- handleOne: Handles a single exception occurred during message consumption, seeking to the next offset and committing the offset.
+- handle: Common method to handle exceptions and move messages to Dead Letter Topic (DLT) in case of deserialization exceptions.

 ###### Mail configuration: